aleal/bottle-gae-base-project/README.md

 ### The very easy way ;)

-If you are in Unix enviroment...
+If you are in Unix environment...

 1. Install the [App Engine Python SDK](https://developers.google.com/appengine/downloads).
 See the README file for directions.
 You'll need python 2.7 and [pip 1.4 or later](http://www.pip-installer.org/en/latest/installing.html) installed too.
 Add app engine to your PATH if necessary.